Changissnz/nu_merchant_principal/README.md

 in their quest to establish uniformly accepted rules for failure?
 For success?

+There are fluxes in the "balance".
+The "balance" needs to be set to something better, a re-solution for the solution that no longer works.
+Here is an expression that works as a template for finding this re-solution.

+$G^{config_A}_{T_{?}}(F,u,U_v,U_s) \rightarrow \Delta(u_i.rules_p),\Delta(q(u_i)); u_i \texttt{ a unit of the alliance}.$

+In this expression, the function $G^{config_A}$ is based on the configuration of the alliance $A$, and a specific task $T_{?}$.
+It takes as input the "alliance" factor $F$, a unit $u$ belonging to $A$, the set of units $U_v$ with prohibition rules violated by the expected demand of $u$, and the set of units $U_s$ with prohibition rules satisfied by $u$.
+The function outputs specific changes for each unit's prohibition rule on task $T_{?}.
+These changes are applied onto each of the units.
+Another set of changes by $q(*)$, taken to mean the qualities and quantities of the unit
+$*$ outside of prohibition rules but still subject to change due to the adjustments in the prohibition rules, is also applied onto the units.
+Expression $G^{config_A}_{T_{?}}$ is a corrective mechanism, left open-ended on the question of what $\Delta$ is with regards to prohibition rules and qualities/quantities belonging to each member of the alliance.
+Some terms of categorical nature can be used to speculate on what $\Delta$ is.
+Changing behavior and expectations (prohibition rules, in this context) between members of a group, such as an alliance, are <ins>comparative corrective processes</ins>, maybe
+<ins>forced learning processes</ins> in cases where
+there is a disproportionate amount of dissatisfaction from one or more of the units involved, so much that there are hidden desires if not explicit calls for separation from the group.
+Notice how the term "group" was used very synonymously with the word "alliance".
+The interchangeability between these terms is to express how "alliances" with great fluxes in their unity could safely be called "groups" instead.

 A weighted solution that encompasses all three of these pathways (prohibition, friendly redirection, proportion-based adjustments), meaning a procedure that assigns scales of